jakehova/knowledgedump/tech/tensorflow/tensorflow.md

 # Tensorflow

-## What?
-JS and Python library to develop models, train them, and use them to run ML and AI on many platforms.
-It is written in C++

 ## Common Terms
 * Deep Learning results feed better Machine Learning Models.
 Better Machine Learning Models feed better AI.
 * AI - Science of making things smart